carpentries-incubator/data-science-ai-senior-researchers/_episodes/03-AI-for-Automation.md

 # Introduction

 In the previous episode we discussed the history of AI and the three broad categories -- simulation, symbolic AI, and machine learning.
-When thinking about how machine learning and AI can be used in biomedical/life sciences, we can also divide by application: automation and insight.
+When it comes to applications of machine learning and AI in biomedical and life sciences, we can divide those by application into two main categiories: automation and insight.

 # Using AI in Research: Automation

-We can broadly split the application of AI in research into two categories: automation and insights.
-For automation, AI is used to replicate what would take a human being a long time to do manually, in order to speed up workflow outputs and possibly remove human error.
-This can be invaluable in research and data processing, freeing up researchers time for more valuable purposes.
+For automation, AI is used to replace tasks that would take a researcher a long time to do manually, in order to speed up workflow outputs.
+This can be invaluable during data processing, freeing up a researcher's time for other tasks and possibly removing human error.

 ## Automating Tasks

-Automation is ubiquitous to our every day experiences of computers.
-Everything from simply typing words to creating figures, or spellcheck and autocorrect while messaging.
-Using AI we can expand the kinds of tasks that are useful for research or experimentation.
+Automation is ubiquitous to our every day experiences in working with computers–from simply typing words to creating figures, or spellcheck and autocorrect while messaging.
+Using AI can optimise tasks that are necessary for research or experimentation.

 For example, the field of computer vision is about automating the task of counting and/or distinguishing visual elements in images or photographs.
-Computer vision methods can therefore be invaluable when dealing with biomedical image data, for example counting cells on a slide or tracking a mouse in a video.
+Computer vision methods are being applied in biomedical image data, for counting cells on a slide or tracking a mouse's locomotion on video.

-Using AI in research can sound daunting, but open tools communities and groups have produced are already in use across the life/biomedical sciences.
-This episode will introduce a range of open tools that anyone can contribute to and be part of the discussion about its development.
-Rather than proprietary software, which is rigid and opaque, open tools are in active development with users contributing.
+Many open-source tools have been produced and are already in use across the biomedical sciences.
+In this episode, we will introduce a range of open-source AI tools.
+Contrary to proprietary software, which is often rigid and opaque, open-source tools are developed in close collaboration with and contributions by their user community.

-Not being at the cutting edge of AI development doesn't mean we can't also benefit from the AI tools that can assist with research tasks.
+_Not being at the cutting edge of AI development doesn't mean we can't also benefit from the AI tools that can assist with research tasks._

 ## Case Study: Molecular Biology Databases
+_Looks ratehr outdated, from 2004: https://www.ncbi.nlm.nih.gov/Web/Search/entrezfs.html_

 <p align="center">
 <img src="https://i.ytimg.com/vi/BQ0i2MiAB30/maxresdefault.jpg" alt="drawing" width="500"/>